djsigmann/casual-pre-loader/README.md

 # Some Info:

-## I don't even know where to begin.

 ### Simply put, <ins> any custom particle you want can now work in casual. </ins>

 ### Dx80 doesn't work (any particle with dx80 in its name) because they are special, this may be resolved in the future if enough people ask for it.